alecchen/perl_docset/README.md

 ./perl_docset [-i <input_directories>...] [-o <output_docset>]
 ```

-* input: optional; search libraries of the current using perl executable by default
+* input: optional; the default value is the libraries of the current using perl executable
 * output: optional; the default value is *Perl.docset*

 Dependencies